 The culture of New York City itself is very much work-centric.
 A city engulfed by commerce, New Yorkers work 49 hours per week on average (including commuting).
 This may come as a shock to the system for the average Londoner, who works 33 hours per week according to the Office for National Statistics.

-Corporations should prepare assignees for cultural differences.
+Corporations should prepare their team members who are relocating to New York for cultural differences.
 It’s almost impossible to explain the differences between work cultures in a sentence, but one could say that Londoners work to live while New Yorkers live to work.
 Arrange meetings with clients and colleagues already operating in New York; people with first-hand experience can help new arrivals to acclimatise.

 Transport and Navigation